ismaeltovar/portfolio-site-discontinued2022/_posts/2021-09-13-how-to-delete-android-system-apps-using-adb.md

 I would not recommend this method because it is very easy to mistaken one package for another (which can have *really* bad consequences).
 Plus, it can get quite tedious at times.

-The second method you can use is to search for the app you want to remove on the <a href="https://play.google.com/store/apps" target="_blank">Google play store</a>.
+The second method you can use is to search for the app you want to remove on the [Google play store](https://play.google.com/store/apps).
 On the app's download page, you can find the package name at the end of the url in your browser's search bar.

 ![Google app download page](../assets/img/adb-android/google-play.png)

 In this example, the package name of the Google app is `com.google.android.googlequicksearchbox`.

 The last method is kind of a last resort in case you can't find or identify an app's package name with any of the above methods.
-You can <a href="https://play.google.com/store/search?q=package%20name&c=apps" target="_blank">download an app in the app store that helps you look up the package name of a particular app.</a> My preferred app is <a href="https://play.google.com/store/apps/details?id=com.csdroid.pkg" target="_blank">Package Name Viewer 2.0</a>, but you can feel free to use whichever app you like.
+You can [download an app in the app store that helps you look up the package name of a particular app](https://play.google.com/store/search?q=package%20name&c=apps).
+My preferred app is [Package Name Viewer 2.0](https://play.google.com/store/apps/details?id=com.csdroid.pkg), but you can feel free to use whichever app you like.

 ## Step 5: Run some commands